projf/projf-explore/demos/life-on-screen/README.md

 # Life on Screen FPGA Demo

-This SystemVerilog demo uses a simple framebuffer to render Conway's Game of Life.
+This SystemVerilog demo uses an (old) framebuffer to render Conway's Game of Life.

 This demo has an associated Project F blog post: [Life on Screen](https://projectf.io/posts/life-on-screen/).
 New to graphics development on FPGA?
 Check out [Beginning FPGA Graphics](https://projectf.io/posts/fpga-graphics/).